 Finally, if you were seriously injured in a car accident, you should be represented by an experienced attorney.
 Of course, not all accident claims require legal assistance.
 As a general rule, if you sustained less than $4,000 in damages, you can probably handle your accident claim on your own.
 However, if you sustained more damages, you need an attorney by your side throughout the entirety of the claims process.
 Victims without legal representation often make avoidable mistakes that result in them recovering less compensation.

 Request Your Free Initial Consultation Today

-At The Simon Law Firm, our team has helped many injured car accident victims recover the full and fair compensation they rightfully deserve.
+At Christopher Simon Attorney at Law, our team has helped many injured car accident victims recover the full and fair compensation they rightfully deserve.
 Indeed, attorney Christopher Simon wrote the book on buying car insurance and handling car accident claims in Georgia.
 To learn more about what we can do to help you, please do not hesitate to call us today at (404) 259-7635 to set up a free review of your claim.
 From our office in Atlanta, we serve victims throughout the region, including in Fulton County, Dekalb County, Gwinnett County and Forsyth County.

 Frequently Asked Questions

 After a car accident, the hospital asked for the police report.
 Should I give it to them?